webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 > Our goal is to create our API service in the `api` folder.

 :::info
 In terms of deployments, the **resources.js** file is essential.
-In this file, we have all of the Cloud **[resources](https://docs.webiny.com/docs/deep-dive/architecture/resources)** that are necessary for the Webiny API to work.
+In this file, we have all the Cloud **[resources](https://docs.webiny.com/docs/deep-dive/architecture/resources)** that are necessary for the Webiny API to work.
 :::
 ### Creating API Service